alexdremov/chill-attention/README.md

 ## Benchmarking

 The following plots show a comparison with **FlexAttention** for several attention masks. **PyTorch SDPA** does not take advantage of mask sparsity and therefore performs poorly (not shown).
 The code for these benchmarks is available in `benchmark/benchmark.py`.
-There are cases where the kernel performs worse than FlexAttention, but I believe this can be improved through kernel optimizations, primarily for the backward pass.
+There are cases where the kernel performs a bit worse than FlexAttention, but I believe this can be improved through kernel optimizations, primarily for the backward pass.
+Results benchmarked with CUDA graphs, and with `autotune=True` and `torch.compile` enabled.

 Some notable results are: